optymyze-dev/devops-bootcamp/assignments/03_Assignment_Kubernetes_with_Minikube.md

 ### Exercise 2: configure a deployment and a service from scratch
 ```
-# create a directory for this excercise
+# create a directory for this exercise
 mkdir ex2
 cd ex2